New Haven in Pictures: 20 Beautiful Places to Photograph

-Best known as the home of Yale University, New Haven is a coastal city exuding character.
-At its center lies the well-manicured New Haven Green, around which sprawls Yale's eclectic mix of faux-Gothic, Victorian, and modern campus buildings.
-Its these architectural gems and the area's many natural treasures that make it a beauty worth visiting.
+At the city's center lies the well-manicured New Haven Green, around which sprawls Yale's eclectic mix of faux-Gothic, Victorian, and modern campus buildings.
+It's these architectural gems and the area's many natural treasures that make it a beauty worth visiting.

 Look closely, and you'll see the splendor found around every corner of this bustling town.
 The Ivy League influence has improved the city's reputation, introducing impressive museums, lively restaurants, and a vibrant arts and entertainment scene.